wolfricoz/banwatch/docs/staff.md

 ## What is expected of a banwatch staff member?

-A banwatch staff member is often an influential member in the community or the a server owner who has volunteered their time to help ensure that the bans we verify are legitimate and without bias.
+A banwatch staff member is often an influential member in the community or a server owner who has volunteered their time to help ensure that the bans we verify are legitimate and without bias.

 We expect: